Nicholas-muchiri/Password-Locker/README.md

 ## Cloning this repo
     1. Install python3.6
     2. clone this repo
-    3. Run This:`python3.6 control.py` on console to launch the application.
+    3. Run This:`python3.6 locker.py` on console to open your application.
 ## Known Bugs
     No bugs so far.
-If found, email me at ephantusslogan@gmail.com
+If found, email me at Nickromero187@gmail.com

 ## Contributions
     Incase you want to contribute, kindly feel free to clone the repo from here: